 Telling the Trees

 Working with the Celtic tree calendar, sometimes called the Ogham, will work around the year, exploring the stories and legends of each tree.
 Circumstances allowing this will include both inside and outside telling (outside as much as possible).

-Numbers limited to 5, for more information and to book your place click here.
+for more information and to book your place click here.

 ‘Our deepest fear is not that we are weak.
 Our deepest fear is that we are powerful beyond measure’